magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

    \mathbf{v}_{b} = \mathbf{q}_{b,3}.

-These vectors are generated internally by Magnos from the spin direction vectors.
+These vectors are generated internally by Magnon from the spin direction vectors.

 Cell rotation
 +++++++++++++++